sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 2. **No Field Name Compression**: One of Protobuf's largest size advantages usually comes from discarding human-readable field names (like `"age"`) and replacing them with compact, 1-byte numeric tags.
 However, because `google.protobuf.Struct` is unstructured, it must serialize the actual field name string `"age"` on the wire.
 This completely forfeits the field-name compression benefit that makes static Protobuf so compact.

-3. **No Varint Compression for Numbers**: Instead of benefiting from Protobuf's specialized integer encodings, all numeric values are represented through a double-precision floating-point field.
+3. **No Varint Compression for Numbers**: Instead of benefiting from Protobuf's specialized integer encodings, all numeric values are represented through a double-precision float field.
 Small integers suffer most because Protobuf normally compresses them using varints.
 Large values may see less dramatic differences because JSON must serialize every digit as text.
 To visualize the wire layout comparison for representing the small number `30`:

 ```text
 Compact JSON ("30"):